mayank-jaiswal-git/Tiny-URL/README.md

 # Tiny-URL

-TinyURL is a Spring Boot application that provides a simple URL shortening service with statistics tracking.
+Tiny-URL is a Spring Boot application that provides a simple URL shortening service with statistics tracking.

 ## Features